A Holland Park Walk

 Exit at Thackeray Street and go right along Ansdell Street

-St Mary Abbots was designed by Sir George Gilbert Scott in 1872 to replace an older church.
-It has one of London's highest steeples (264')
+St Mary Abbots was designed by Sir George Gilbert Scott in 1872 to replace a 1690s church.
+It has one of London's highest steeples (264').
+The school replaced an earlier building on the High Street designed by Nicholas Hawksmoor.
+The former churchyard serves as a playground and park.

 Exit to the right along Kensington Church Walk and go left at Holland Street